AceCentre/AACSpeakHelper/docs/README.md

 ### How it Works

 AAC Speak Helper reads the text once the text is copied to the clipboard (using Ctrl+C).
 Depending on the configuration settings, it either translates the text using the selected service, speaks it aloud, or reads it.
 There are additional features, such as putting intonation (or style) onto some voices.
-We have a graphical application that can configure the app.
+We provide a CLI configuration tool to set up the application.
 The main application, though, has no interface.